|

 political figures, musicians and historians.
 Tell me about that

+experience.
 Dave: The production

 company got this guy, not really a blues guy, called Rab Noakes who used